Private Scan for Ectopic Pregnancy

 • Peritoneal bleeding secondary to rupture of the Fallopian tube

-Some of the differential diagnoses are miscarriage and normal pregnancy in its early stage.
+Differential diagnosis includes miscarriage and normal pregnancy in its early stage.
 Pelvic inflammatory disease, or PID, is the most common faulty diagnosis for ectopic pregnancy.
 To rule out the presence of PID, a pregnancy test can be performed.
 A positive pregnancy test essentially rules out PID because a pregnancy that is concurrent with an active pelvic infection is very rare.

 When bleeding becomes more profuse, the following symptoms may occur: